mattbocosoft/presentation-cocoapods/README.md

 # Cocoapods Dependency Manager

 CococaPods is a dependency manager for Swift and Objective-C Cocoa projects.
 CocoaPods has become the standard for dependency management, and even [Google has embraced it](http://thenextweb.com/insider/2015/05/28/google-is-embracing-cocoapods-to-bring-its-services-to-ios-developers/) as their standard for [delivering their tools](https://cocoapods.org/pods/Google) to iOS developers.
 CocoaPods is a must-have tool for both iOS and OS X developers.
-There are currently (as of 3 October) more than 12,000 CocoaPods available for consumption.
+There are currently (*as of October 2015*) more than 12,000 CocoaPods available for consumption.

 ##Advantages of CocoaPods